Kitchen and Bathroom installer Floor and wall tile specialist. LVT flooring and designer Wall panels.

 Worked in Norway for two years to further my knowledge of wet room applications.
-CIS registered.

-I also work very closely with a select group of qualified and reputable tradesmen and women located on Wirral and Merseyside, They are all fully registered in their respective trade and profession highly recommended and with good customer references.
+I also work very closely with a select group of qualified and reputable tradesmen and women located on Wirral and Merseyside, They are all fully registered in their respective trade and profession All highly recommended and with good customer references.

 All electrical and gas work is carried out by third party qualified installers with the necessary accreditation.
 The work is inspected, tested and the correct paperwork issued to the customer.

 I have been self employed since 2004, i started out sub contracting on small social housing projects, and progressed from there.
-I now plan and design bathrooms for my clients, working along side some of the best construction professionals on Wirral.
+I now plan and design kitchens and bathrooms for my clients, working along side some of the best construction professionals on Wirral.
 Tiling has changed so much in the years i have been applying my craft. different products are being released every month, so i always ensure i am fully up to date with the latest technologies and applications. i have an ever increasing network of professionals that i can call upon, should my customers needs arise.